sporto/elm-tutorial/010_foundations/imports_and_modules.md

 Many modules export types with the same name as the module.
 For example the `Html` module has a `Html` type and the `Signal` module has a `Signal` type.

-So this function `myFunction` that return an element of type `Html`.
+So this function that returns an  `Html` element.

 ```elm
 import Html